Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Duke Performance Insights

-- The Blue Devils outscore opponents by 12.3 points per game (scoring 63.1 points per game to rank 226th in college basketball while giving up 50.8 per outing to rank second in college basketball) and have a +383 scoring differential overall.
+- The Blue Devils have a +383 scoring differential, topping opponents by 12.3 points per game.
+They're putting up 63.1 points per game to rank 226th in college basketball and are giving up 50.8 per outing to rank second in college basketball.

-- Offensively, Duke is scoring 60.2 points per game this year in conference action.
-To compare, its overall average (63.1 points per game) is 2.9 PPG higher.
+- With 60.2 points per game in ACC contests, Duke is tallying 2.9 fewer points per game in conference games compared to its season average (63.1 PPG).

-- Offensively, the Blue Devils have performed better in home games this season, scoring 67.6 points per game, compared to 63.5 per game in road games.
+- The Blue Devils are scoring 67.6 points per game at home.
+When playing on the road, they are averaging 63.5 points per contest.

-- Duke cedes 50.3 points per game in home games, compared to 50.2 in away games.
+- Defensively Duke has been worse at home this season, ceding 50.3 points per game, compared to 50.2 when playing on the road.

 © 2023 Data Skrive.
 All rights reserved.